We help you breathe better.

-Pulmonary Diseases are any abnormal condition of the respiratory system, characterized by cough, chest pain, dyspnea, hemoptysis, sputum production, stridor, or adventitious sounds.
-Less common symptoms include anxiety, arm and shoulder pain, tenderness in the calf of the leg, erythema nodosum, swelling of the face, headache, hoarseness, joint pain, and somnolence.
-Our pulmonologists use different diagnostic procedures for pulmonary diseases, which include bronchoscopy; cytologic, serologic, and biochemical examination of bronchial secretions; laryngoscopy; pulmonary function tests; and radiography.
+Pulmonary diseases are any abnormal condition of the respiratory system, characterized by cough, chest pain, dyspnea (difficult or labored breathing), hemoptysis (coughing up blood), sputum (saliva and mucus) production, stridor (vibrating noise while breathing), or adventitious (involuntary) sounds.
+Less common symptoms include anxiety, arm and shoulder pain, tenderness in the calf of the leg, erythema nodosum (reddening of the skin), swelling of the face, headache, hoarseness, joint pain, and somnolence (drowsiness).
+Our Cape Coral pulmonologists use different diagnostic procedures for pulmonary diseases, which include bronchoscopy; cytologic, serologic, and biochemical examination of bronchial secretions; laryngoscopy; pulmonary function tests; and radiography.

 Obstructive respiratory disease is the result of airway reduction that impedes air flow due to bronchospasm, edema (inflammation) of the bronchial mucosa, or excessive bronchial secretions.
 Obstructive disease is characterized by reduced expiratory (exhaling) flow rates and increased total lung capacity.
 Acute obstructive respiratory diseases include asthma, bronchitis, and bronchiectasis; chronic obstructive diseases include emphysema, chronic bronchitis, or combined emphysema and chronic bronchitis.
 Patients with obstructive diseases may have acute respiratory failure from any respiratory stress, such as infections or general anesthesia.